 Tapestry of Life (c) 2011 Metin Bereketli, Used with permission of the artist.

-Calendar of Religious Holy Days and Observances
+Calendar of Religious Holy Days

 -Hindu, Jain, and Sikh holy days are calculated on a lunar calendar and are observed at different times in different regions.